 “Don’t even try it, Savage,” a low voice mutters from beside her.
 She hadn’t even noticed one of the men jump into the back of the truck with her.
 He probably has his gun aimed at her…ready to end it all if she makes the slightest movement toward him.
 Sia lays still, tucks her head into her chest, and curls up into a ball, to appear as diminutive as possible.

 The truck bumps down the road at a slow pace, either because there is no rush, or the terrain is too treacherous to risk ruining a tire.
 Sia hopes there is no rush.
 She hopes they know how to handle her, that they aren’t in a panic and ready to beat answers out of her.

 With even a small breath, Sia can tell how awful she smells.
 Rancid, like she’s been rolling around in feces, blood, and sweat.
 Which makes sense, but there is one other smell that she’s confused to encounter.
 She smells burnt.
-Why do I smell like someone tried to set me on fire?
+I smell like someone tried to set me on fire.
+Gosh.
+Ugh.